-For access beyond the free day passes, or for borrowing privileges for non-Stanford-affiliated individuals and corporations, we offer a fee-based library membership.
+For access beyond the free day passes, or for borrowing privileges for non-Stanford-affiliated individuals, we offer a fee-based library membership.
 Stanford-affiliated groups may qualify for courtesy access and borrowing privileges.
 Minors are not eligible to purchase fee-based library membership.

 Stanford alumni qualify for reduced fee-based library membership for additional access and borrowing.
 Stanford Alumni Association members qualify for seven additional free day passes (with proof of membership).

 Will my visitor day pass work at all campus libraries?

 Visitor badges will work at all libraries belonging to SUL.
 Coordinate libraries (e.g., Business, Hoover, Law, Medical, and SLAC) and department libraries (Classics, Philosophy) have separate access requirements; contact those libraries for details.
 Visitor badges must be worn at all times while inside libraries and they are non-transferable.
 Visits to multiple libraries within SUL on different days will count towards the combined, seven free visits limit.

 Are wireless access and public computers available to visitors?